 What is the best option for a missing front tooth?

-Dental implants are the most commonly chosen option for replacing a front tooth that is missing.
+Dental implants are the most common choice for replacing a missing front tooth.
 They are the strongest, most durable option, while also aesthetically being able to blend in.
-Implants can be color-matched so that they are the exact same color as your other teeth, and blend in with the overall appearance of your bite.
+We can color-match implant restorations so that they are the exact same color as your other teeth, and blend in with the overall appearance of your bite.

 At what age do adults start losing teeth?

 As we age many people will begin to lose teeth.
-Studies have shown that around the age of 50 most adults have lost 12 teeth.
-Between the ages of 65-74, 26% of patients have lost all of their teeth.
+Studies have shown that most adults have lost about 12 teeth by the age of 50.
+Between the ages of 65-74, 26% of people have lost all of their teeth.
 Missing teeth that are left untreated can cause a variety of health issues in adults.

 Schedule a Worry-Free Dental Consultation

-Dr. Freano will conduct a thorough evaluation to see which treatment best fits your needs.
-We can also combine multiple treatments for a smile makeover.
-Schedule a consultation online today, or give us a call at 859-554-1586 today.
+Our dentists at Complete Dentistry For All Ages will conduct a thorough evaluation to see which treatment best fits your needs.
+We can also combine multiple treatments for a smile makeover!
+Schedule a consultation online today, or give us a call at 859-251-3809 today.